NetzwergX/NetzwergX/README.md

-I'm a student of computer science and a research assistant at TU Dortmund University
+I'm a student of computer science and a research assistant at the Chair V (Programming Systems) at TU Dortmund University.
-(Chair V for Programming Systems, Dept. of.
-Computer Science).

 The languages I work with are mainly Java and C# (.Net Core), as well a TypeScript.
 I'm versed in many of the supporting and underlying technologies for web development,